New Zealand Diploma in Building Surveying

 What can I expect out of this qualification?

-The industry will benefit by having people with the capabilities and competencies to make informed decisions and to perform the functions, roles and responsibilities of a building surveyor in a building regulatory context including working within an accreditation framework.
+The public sector and building industries will benefit by having people with the capabilities and competencies to make informed decisions and to perform the functions, roles and responsibilities of a building surveyor, building inspector or compliance officer.

 Key Information for Students